suncoast-devs/handbook/lessons/react-state/index.md

 state the UI would automatically update to display the new value of the counter!

 > NOTE: This is an important step.
 For this example, it seems simple.
 Later we
-> will be dealing with much morxe complex state variables and changing the value
+> will be dealing with much more complex state variables and changing the value
 > to see how our component "reacts" will be more critical.

 # Step 4 - Connect actions